 Biogas producers could take a 30 percent investment tax credit under Sect.
 45 for biogas used to produce electricity.
 There was no tax credit for biogas projects used to produce fuel, fertilizer and other products.

 Renewable Energy From Wind (Sect.
 48c and 25d)

-Electricity produced from wind that is sold to an unrelated person (the grid) can claim an investment taxcredit for 30 percent of installation costs for 2016.
-The investment credit for 2017 is 24 percent, 18 percent for 2018 and 12 percent for 2019.
+Electricity produced from wind that is sold to an unrelated person (the grid) can claim an investment tax credit for 30 percent of installation costs.
+The investment credit is 24 percent for 2017, 18 percent for 2018 and 12 percent for 2019, after which it expires.

 Distributed wind (which includes smaller scale wind and community wind) refers to electrical power generation that occurs close to where the power is consumed, often for on-site usage.
-Many distributed wind projects as well as some wind farms are community-owned incorporating local financial participation and control.
+Many distributed wind projects and some wind farms are community owned, incorporating local financial participation and control.
 The law that provided for a 30 percent investment tax credit for the installation cost of systems expired at the end of 2016.

 Farm Bureau supports H.R.1090, the Technologies for Energy Security Act, because it contains an extension of important tax incentives for small wind energy property.